 And if you think Architect can be improved, please let us know.

 No. Architect Blueprints can be displayed using widgets, shortcodes or blocks (if you use Blox Theme) or with a Beaver Builder module.

 If you are adept at coding, it also provides template tags and a plethora of hooks.

 In the short term, some features from the Plus plugins may not yet be included in Architect, but the goal is everything.

 However, some features may not work or display exactly the same.
 For example, in Architect, the thumbnail slider navigation is different to that in GalleryPlus and SliderPlus.

 No. Architect is primarily a “content layout builder”.
 You then add those layouts to your page with one of the methods listed above.
 In developer speak, Architect replaces “the WP loop”.

 Page builders are awesome.
-But they are still limited.
+But can still be limited.
 Architect is your content layouts, almost any way you want.
-That way might be widgets, shortcodes, action hooks, template tags, Blox blocks.
+That way might be widgets, shortcodes, action hooks, template tags, Blox blocks, Beaver blocks.